CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 1. Log into CheriBSD with `root` and no password.
 1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/` in the CheriBSD VM.

-The CheriQemu binary is a statically compiled binary and so doesn't need any dependencies to be installed.
+The CHERI-QEMU binary is a statically compiled binary and so doesn't need any dependencies to be installed.

-### Run CheriQemu on an Ubuntu VM
+### Run CHERI-QEMU on an Ubuntu VM

 1. Download this [zip](https://www.cl.cam.ac.uk/~pffm2/sosp2023_cheri_tutorial/files/amd64-vm-image.zip) archive.
 1. Unzip it with `unzip amd64-vm-image.zip`.